ravanasad/ravanasad/README.md

 ## About Me

-- 🔭 I'm a 3rd-year student at Baku Engineering University.
+- 🔭 I'm a senior student at Baku Engineering University.
 - 🌱 I'm a Junior Back-end developer working on improving my skills.

 ## Skills